 Most modern games will be just fine with a top of the line GPU and getting two cheaper ones for around the same amount of money to get lesser results just doesn’t sound rational.
 While judging NVLink already by the sins of its fathers may be too harsh, but it’s been out since 2016 and we still haven’t seen a glimpse of its potential.

 In the end, probably the only reason why you should get two or more graphics cards connected is if you’re truly enthusiastic about the tech and want to game at 4K and 144+ FPS (provided you have the monitor for it).
-Although the latter might not even be possible anymore with either SLI or Crossfire due to the decreasing support from developers following the releases of DirectX 12 and Vulkan.
+Although the latter may not even be possible anymore with either SLI or Crossfire due to the decreasing support from developers following the releases of DirectX 12 and Vulkan.